Knight-Cate/9gag_armies_list/README.md

 * cates.txt - armies of cates.
 * sneks.txt - armies of sneks.

-To compile all txt file to JSON, you should install NodeJS and run ''node tojson.js''
+To compile all txt file to JSON, you should install NodeJS and exec
+>     node tojson.js

-By 9gag.com/u/kenya-west with potato
+By 9gag.com/u/kenyawest with potato